Jaacaak/JPMResumeWebsite/README.md

-# Cyberpunk Resume - GitHub Pages
+# Jack Phillips-Marino Professional Website

-This is a cyberpunk-styled resume website for Jack Phillips-Marino, showcasing skills in database development, IT, and programming.
+This is a professionally styled resume website for Jack Phillips-Marino, showcasing skills in database development, IT, and programming.

 ## How to Deploy on GitHub Pages